Eat with Compassion

 So, What do I eat?

 I eat a lot of delicious and healthy meals.
-I eat burgers, fajitas, breakfast sandwiches, cookies, hummus, chilis, and much more (click here for our recipe list).
-By adding just a bit more compassion into your meals, you can feel healthier, experience new foods and flavors, and reduce the suffering of living animals.
+I eat burgers, fajitas, breakfast sandwiches, cookies, hummus, chilis, and much more.
+By adding just a bit more compassion to your meals, you can feel healthier, experience new foods and flavors, and reduce the suffering of living animals.

 Where do I start?